radgrad/docusaurus2/docs/about/summer-2021.md

 For the faculty and advisor role, we still need to review and ready those user interfaces.
 The faculty pilot study will involve three ICS faculty, and the advisor pilot study will involve one advisor.

+These pilot studies are intended to surface usability and functionality issues that must be addressed prior to public release.

-All of us will work on these tasks.
+Everyone will focus on these tasks.

-## 2. Perform review of entity content
+## 2. Review and improve entity content

 Some of the Interests, Career Goals, Opportunities, and Courses are "stale".

-Philip will do a complete editing pass over this "content" to bring it up to date.
+We need to do a complete editing pass over this "content" to bring it up to date.

+Philip will focus on this task.

 ## 3. Matriculate (i.e. delete) old user content

 Some users and user-generated content (reviews, course instances, opportunity instances, etc) are over two years old and should be deleted from the system.

-Cam will work on matriculation.
+Cam will focus on this task.

 ## 4. Integrate InternAloha.